saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-versions.md

       </td>
       <td>
         This is a our LTS (Long-time support) image with drivers that we only change when major functionality breaks or after 31.09.2025.<br />
         Please note: This image currently supports the deprecated /touch API.
 This API is deprecated in future driver releases and replaced by the W3C Action API.
-We strongly recommend that you migrate to the new API to avoid your tests breaking in the future. <a href="https://github.com/appium/appium-uiautomator2-driver/pull/738" target="_blank"><br />
+We strongly recommend that you migrate to the new API to avoid your tests breaking in the future. <a href="https://github.com/appium/appium-uiautomator2-driver/pull/738" target="_blank"></a><br />
         <ul>
           <li>
             <a href="https://github.com/appium/appium/releases/tag/appium%402.4.1" target="_blank">